jetbrains-academy/CppBasics/ObjectOrientedProgramming/MemoryOwnership/MoveSemantics/task.md

 }
 ```

-Move semantics can be useful for a variety of tasks, such as passing a `std::unique_ptr` object to a function that takes ownership of the object, returning a `std::unique_ptr` object from a function and moving a `std::unique_ptr` object from one container to another.
+Move semantics can be helpful for a variety of tasks, such as passing a `std::unique_ptr` object to a function that takes ownership of the object, returning a `std::unique_ptr` object from a function and moving a `std::unique_ptr` object from one container to another.

 Implement functions `transfer_ownership` and `swap_ownership` using `std::move()` function, so that the code in main function compiles and runs successfully.